CyrilCermak/modular_architecture_on_ios/README.md

 increase in launch time from the three-layer to the four-layer application across all devices.
-This effect is also seen with fewer frameworks (by a factor of 10, resulting in 30 frameworks for the 4-layer application and 20 frameworks for the 3-layer and core-separated), but with a smaller margin.
+This effect is also seen with fewer frameworks (by a factor of 10, resulting in 30 frameworks for the four-layer application and 20 frameworks for the 3-layer and core-separated), but with a smaller margin.
 The results with fewer dynamic frameworks are marked accordingly.
 However, the reduction in startup time with 10 times fewer dynamic frameworks does not translate into a 10 times reduction in startup time.
-For the iPhone 14 Pro, the reduction from 300 to 30 frameworks in the four-layer modular architecture (in Figure 4.2) results in an decrease of the start time by a factor of about 7.7.
+For the iPhone 14 Pro, the reduction from 300 to 30 frameworks in the four-layer modular architecture results in an decrease of the start time by a factor of about 7.7.

 With static linking, no dynamic frameworks need to be loaded at all.
 This results in a very fast application cold launch time for all three